"The more I learn, the more I realize how much I don't know."

 Walled behind the Know-It-All's certainty is a Consumer starving for what he won't let in.

 Watch the Know-It-All when his knowledge proves inadequate.
-The Consumer emerges—suddenly hungry, scattered, desperate to learn everything at once.
+The Consumer emerges—hungry, scattered, desperate to learn everything at once.
 He doesn't know how to learn without drowning.
-The Consumer has been steering the closure the whole time.
+The Consumer has steered the closure the whole time.

-The Know-It-All's path back requires learning without losing himself.
-He must see how his arrogance has been protection from his own hunger.
+His path back requires learning without losing himself.
+He must see how his arrogance has been defense against his own appetite for knowledge.
 When he embraces his inner Consumer, he finds mastery that stays alive.

 The Know-It-All's Transformation

-When the Know-It-All's energy is properly integrated, it becomes a source of genuine mastery and deep competence in service of growth.
-The Know-It-All's expertise becomes a foundation for further learning.
-His confidence becomes the stability that allows vulnerability.
-His mastery becomes service rather than control.
+When the Know-It-All's energy is integrated, it becomes genuine mastery in service of growth.
+His expertise becomes foundation for deeper questions, and his confidence becomes the kind of stability that allows vulnerability.

 The transformed Know-It-All understands that true mastery includes openness.
 Real expertise stays teachable.
-Lasting competence requires beginner's mind as well as deep skill.
+Lasting competence requires curiosity as well as deep skill.

 Living with the Know-It-All Shadow

-The Know-It-All shadow emerges when expertise feels threatened, when being taught feels humiliating, when not knowing feels dangerous.
-The mature Alchemist asks: "What can I learn here?
+The Know-It-All shadow emerges when expertise feels threatened and not knowing feels dangerous.
+The Mature Alchemist asks: "What can I learn here?
 What don't I know?"

 He can be expert without being arrogant.
-Competent without being closed.
 Masterful without being unteachable.